-CHS, EHS / 9 (EH), 10, 11, 12 / .5 Credit
+CHS, EHS / 9 (EH), 10, 11, 12 / 0.5 Credit

 This course introduces students to the various functions of marketing, free enterprise, sales and explores employability skills for those interested in marketing as a career option.
 Students will be involved in group work and hands-on activities including a sales presentation.
-May fulfill the cooperative education/work experience requirement.
 May qualify as a 4th-year math-related course.
 College credit available through Davenport (if both Marketing 1 and 2 are taken) and GRCC.